obonaventure/cnp3/book/network/principles.rst

 The main advantage of the datagram organisation is its simplicity.
 The principles of this organisation can easily be understood.
 Furthermore, it allows a host to easily send a packet towards any destination at any time.
 However, as each packet is forwarded independently by intermediate routers, packets sent by a host may not follow the same path to reach a given destination.
 This may cause packet reordering, which may be annoying for transport protocols.
 Furthermore, as a router using `hop-by-hop forwarding` always forwards packets sent towards the same destination over the same outgoing interface, this may cause congestion over some links.

 The second organisation of the network layer, called `virtual circuits`, has been inspired by the organisation of telephone networks.
 Telephone networks have been designed to carry phone calls that usually last a few minutes.
 Each phone is identified by a telephone number and is attached to a telephone switch.
 To initiate a phone call, a telephone first needs to send the destination's phone number to its local switch.
-The switch cooperates with the other switches in the network to create a bi-directionnal channel between the two telephones through the network.
+The switch cooperates with the other switches in the network to create a bi-directional channel between the two telephones through the network.
 This channel will be used by the two telephones during the lifetime of the call and will be released at the end of the call.
 Until the 1960s, most of these channels were created manually, by telephone operators, upon request of the caller.
 Today's telephone networks use automated switches and allow several channels to be carried over the same physical link, but the principles remain roughly the same.

 In a network using virtual circuits, all hosts are identified with a network layer address.
 However, a host must explicitly request the establishment of a `virtual circuit` before being able to send packets to a destination host.
 The request to establish a virtual circuit is processed by the `control plane`, which installs state to create the virtual circuit between the source and the destination through intermediate routers.
 All the packets that are sent on the virtual circuit contain a virtual circuit identifier that allows the routers to determine to which virtual circuit each packet belongs.
 This is illustrated in the figure below with one virtual circuit between host `A` and host `I` and another one between host `A` and host `J`.